edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/install.md

 * The HTTP REST API on port 8080

 ## Storage
-If EdgelessDB is run with one of the commands above, all data is stored inside the docker container.
+If EdgelessDB is run with one of the commands above, all data is stored inside the docker container in the `/data` directory.
 For a production deployment, consider using one of the [data management approaches of Docker](https://docs.docker.com/storage).
 E.g., to mount a directory on the host system, add `-v /my/own/datadir:/data` to the command line.